 This advanced Spanish course is designed to go beyond the tourist sites and glean a more complex understanding of various cities throughout the Hispanic world.
-We will examine matters such as immigration, racial, gender and sexual preference discrimination, political exile and violence, as well as their influence on current social and economic trends in these metropolis.
-We will explore different perspectives on such cultural issues through theater, stories, film, art, poetry, songs, and other interdisciplinary venues.
-The cities that we will focus on are: Madrid and Barcelona (Spain), Mexico City (Mexico), Quito (Ecuador), Buenos Aires (Argentina), Santiago (Chile), Habana (Cuba), and San Juan (Puerto Rico).
+We will examine matters such as immigration, racial, gender, transgender and sexual preference discrimination, political exile, violence, dictatorships, class differences, current social and economic trends, as well as their influence on individuals living in these metropolises.
+We will explore different perspectives on such cultural issues through theater, stories, film, art, poetry, songs, news and academic articles and other interdisciplinary venues.
+The cities that we will focus on are Madrid and Barcelona (Spain), Mexico City (Mexico), Buenos Aires (Argentina), Santiago (Chile), and Habana (Cuba).
 This course is conducted in Spanish.